lavollmer/website-dropdown-intro/README.md

 ### What I learned

-1. Throughout this project, my proficiency in utilizing TailwindCSS for custom styling significantly improved.
+1. **TailwindCSS Configuration** - Throughout this project, my proficiency in utilizing TailwindCSS for custom styling significantly improved.
 I learned more about extending Tailwind's default theme to include project-specific colors, font sizes, and fonts.
 This was crucial for aligning the website's design with the predefined style guide.
 An example of this customization involved adding unique color schemes, adjusting font sizes for readability, and incorporating a custom font family, 'Epilogue', directly into Tailwind's configuration.
-Here's how I extended the theme in Tailwind's configuration file:

-`
-module.exports = {
-  purge: ['./index.html', './src/**/*.{js,jsx,ts,tsx}'],
-  darkMode: false, // or 'media' or 'class'
-  theme: {
-    extend: {
-      colors: {
-        'almost-white': 'hsl(0,0%,98%)',
-        'almost-black': 'hsl(0,0%,8%)',
-        'medium-gray': 'hsl(0,0%,41%)',
-      },
-      fontSize: {
-        'paragraph': '18px',
-      },
-      fontFamily: {
-        'epilogue': ['Epilogue', 'sans-serif'], // Add this line },
-    },
-  },
-  variants: {
-    extend: {},
-  },
-  plugins: [],
-};

-  `

 2. **Extending Background Color with Tailwind CSS**: To ensure the background color stretches to the bottom of the page, I applied the `min-h-screen` class to the main `<div>` in the App component.
 This approach guarantees that the `<div>` covers at least the full height of the viewport, allowing the background color to fill the entire visible area, independent of content height.